dustinpfister/blog_posts/_posts/nodejs-child-process-kill.md

 layout: post
 categories: node.js
 id: 145
-updated: 2018-02-05 13:43:19
+updated: 2021-03-16 14:19:50
-version: 1.0
+version: 1.1
 ---

 In my effort to make helpful posts on [node.js](https://nodejs.org/en/), I have been working with the [child_process module](https://nodejs.org/dist/latest-v8.x/docs/api/child_process.html) lately.
 This is a very useful module that can be used to launch a command on the operating system of the computer that the node.js project is running on, including node itself.
+However the child process module should for the most part be used to call external commands outside of node, as there are mnay other options when it comes to running a script more than once when it comes to javaScript code.

 So it is a way in which I can run another script from within a script and when doing so this child process will end up having it's own process id, and is a way to go about doing some things in parallel in a node.js environment.

 <!-- more -->

 When launching such a process there might be some kind of condition in which I will want to kill the child process if it is the kind of process that will keep going otherwise.
 Luckly doing so is very easy I just need to use the kill method that is provided to the object that is returned when using spawn.

-## Getting started with a simple demo
+## 1 - Getting started with a simple demo

 In this demo I will be using two scripts one is the usual index.js file, and the other I will be calling loop.js.
 The main index.js file will launch the loop.js file using the spawn method to call node, at which point loop.js will keep looping, logging to the console until it is killed by a condition in the main index.js file.

-## loop.js
+### 1.1 - loop.js

 So the loop.js is a very simple script that will just log to the console every half second by making use of the setInterval core js method.